randym32/QC-Utilities/README.md

 8. If using Grand Central Dispatch (eg dispatch_async) *do not use 'dispatch_get_main_queue()'*.
 Quartz Composer will stop responding -- with a spinning beach ball -- if that background task block takes any time to execute.
 Use 'dispatch_get_global_queue( DISPATCH_QUEUE_PRIORITY_DEFAULT, 0)' instead
 8. 'executionTimeForContext:atTime:withArguments:' is called very frequently, no matter what it returned last
 9. [NSURL URLWithString:] can return a NULL; so there is need to check for that and fall back to [NSURL fileURLWithPath:]
+10. If you tell Quartz Composer that your Structure output will be based on NSArray, anything you pass it will be converted to an NSArray.
+The same for each of the things inside of what you pass it.
+That is an NSDictionary will be converted into an NSArray.
+If a value inside is an NSDictionary, the value will be converted to an NSArray.
+11. If you tell Quartz Composer that your Structure output will be based on NSDictionary, anything you pass it will be converted to an NSDictionary.
+The same for each of the things inside of what you pass it.
+That is an NSArray will be converted into an NSDictionary; the keys will be the array indices.
+If a value inside is an NSArray, the value will be converted to an NSDictionary.
+12. Finder will put a lot error messages in the log; this appears to be quick look / preview feature but it has not loaded the plugin.

 Requirements